“Be yourself and you can be anything.” -tagline for Katy Perry movie

 “Love your weirdness.”
 The Daily Love, on the Katy Perry movie

 I have Uranus on my Ascendant oppose an Aries Moon-Chiron conjunction on the 6th/7th house cusp.
 I never entirely understood my Moon-Uranus opposition until recently (I recall one astrologer once told me you need emotional shocks: try a hot tub, then a cold plunge – creative, but it didn’t encapsulate the full story).
 As I’ve been exploring my ongoing issues with self-care, I have realized my own natural instinct to take care of my body – to rest when tired, eat when healthy, let myself recover when sick – has been overridden by the cultural message: don’t get sick, don’t slow down, be productive and ambitious.
 After a brief visit to Texas, I recognized too that to a large degree we are all products, and prisoners, of our environment: after all, we can’t eat what isn’t on the menu, and our menu is very much defined by what our friends, community and family is eating.
 We all culturally reinforce each other’s behavior, for good or ill.
 My experience of self-care, nurture and mother has been very Moon/Chiron-Uranus.
-My mother (as I said in my last post) had an erratic menu, and never really “fit in” with the rest of the moms.
+My mother had an erratic menu, and never really “fit in” with the rest of the moms.
 She didn’t find her calling as an individual and even though she was very loving toward me, I often experienced her as emotionally dissociated and rebellious.
 With weight and emotional issues, she neglected self-care even while “caring for others” (if that’s truly possible).
 She dissociated from her own body.
-Today, as I look at my own patterns surrounding self-care, some days I truly think I have altogether lost my natural instinct for self-care.
+When I look at my own patterns surrounding self-care, some days I truly think I have altogether lost my natural instinct for self-care, as I’ve had to work hard to care for my body, and understand my natural rythym (Moon).
 Uranus divorces us from our natural instinct, in order to discover it again.
-How can what I never learned ever come naturally to me, and how to unlearn all the crazy?
+How can what I never learned ever come naturally to me– and how to unlearn all the crazy?
 It’s a harrowing realization to see that, like a robot, I have been programmed by the forces around me.
 However, consciousness is a game changer, and I’m game to steal my fire back.

 How about you?
 Where is Uranus in your birth chart?
 Uranus’ placement shows where trying to fit in will hurt you more than help you; it also points to a dissociation from more true to you, natural instincts.
 Where is Uranus transiting your birth chart?
 Here’s another opportunity to de-program your self, to steal the fire back from the Gods.
 Uranus’ retrograde motion suggests the time is right for examining, taking off, the unhelpful cultural programming you’ve received.